Rallanvila/prompt-test/README.md

 - The React component definition function.

 ## Code review on functions

-- Check that destructure is not done on the parameters or arguments of functions.
+  functions.
 The only exception is the last argument of `createAsyncThunks`.

 ## Code review on `makeStyles`

-- `makeStyles` is based on Material-UI v4 CSS-in-JSS styling syntax.
+- `makeStyles` is based on Material-UI v4 CSS-in-JSS styl.
 - Check that CSS class keys created in `makeStyles` are all used inside the React component of the same file.
 Report any that are unused and can be removed.